SDCoulter/final_project/README.md

-# Final Project - Climate Change and Effects on Human Well-Being (Quality of Life)
+# Final Project - Environmental Factors and Effects on Human Well-Being and Happiness

 ## Overview

 This is the repository for Module 20, the ***Final Project***, of the University of Toronto Data Analysis Bootcamp Course.
-Work created and organized by Akinsola Salami, Jeffrey Au, Suleiman Barekzai, and Shaun Coulter.
+Work created and organized by Akinsola Salami, Jeffrey Au, Suleiman Barekzai, Najeeb Amlani, and Shaun Coulter.

-## Communication Protocol
+## Communication Protocols

-We are using the following tools as our communication means, and we set schedules for the next meetings during our discussion:
+We communicated as a team with the following methods:

-* Google Meet
+* Google Doc Organization
-  - As our main tool for sharing our findings and discussion of topics
+  * Google Drive File Share
-* Slack
+* Dedicated Slack Channel Discussions
-  - As our secondary means of minor communication
+* Google Meet Meetings

-## Technologies
+  * Outside of Class Discussions

 We currently plan to do our analysis with the use of the following tools (more tools will be added as needed):